-- (i) Sojitz Group Basic Human Resource Strategy Policies - Build diverse teams of employees who take on new challenges and achieve growth In accordance with the theme of transforming diversity into competitiveness, Sojitz utilizes diversity to respond to volatile market environment and generate the organizational capabilities that underpin the swift generation of value.
-To aim for "becoming a general trading company that constantly cultivates business and human capital," we continue proactively hiring diverse talent regardless of gender and nationality, including mid-career hires with high expertise.
-We also work on various initiatives to develop a workplace environment that enables them to fully demonstrate their characteristics and skills and provide education to managementlevel personnel. - Strengthen middle management to maximize the full potential of each individual To link the development of diverse, autonomous individuals to the growth of organization and the company and the enhancement of corporate value, we consider it imperative to strengthen the middle management serving as a hub to connect and intermediate between the management and employees, as they execute strategies and enhance engagement.
+"Build diverse teams of employees who take on new challenges and achieve growth"

+In accordance with the theme of transforming diversity into competitiveness, Sojitz utilizes diversity to respond to volatile market environment and generate the organizational capabilities that underpin the swift generation of value.
+To aim for "becoming a general trading company that constantly cultivates new businesses and human capital," we continue proactively hiring diverse talents regardless of gender and nationality, including mid-career hires with high expertise.
+We also work on various initiatives to develop a workplace environment that enables them to fully demonstrate their characteristics and skills and provide education to management-level personnel.

-Anticipate volatile environment and flexibly allocate human resources To keep addressing significant changes in the environment such as technological advancement, heightened geopolitical risk, and diverse customer needs, Sojitz will flexibly and systematically allocate, cultivate, and appoint human resources, thereby enhancing the capability of value creation and value-up to achieve our vision for 2030.
+- "Strengthen middle management to maximize the full potential of each individual".
+To link the development of diverse, autonomous individuals (Will/Can) to the growth of organization and the company (Shall) and the enhancement of corporate value, we consider it imperative to strengthen the middle management serving as a hub to connect and intermediate between the management and employees, as they execute strategies and enhance engagement. - "Anticipate volatile environment and flexibly allocate human resources" To keep addressing significant changes in environment such as technology advancement and heightened geopolitical risk, and diverse customer needs, Sojitz will flexibly and systematically allocate, cultivate and appoint human capitals, thereby enhancing the capability of value creation and value-up to achieve our vision for 2030.